Thiago Alves (fighter): Post-title shot

 Alves was expected to face Gunnar Nelson on 28 September 2019 at UFC Fight Night 160.
 However, Alves pulled out of the fight in mid-September due to undisclosed injury.

 Alves faced Tim Means on 7 December 2019 at UFC on ESPN 7.
 He lost the fight via a submission in round one.

 On 11 January 2020 it was reported that Alves was released by the UFC.

 Bare-knuckle fighting

+Bare Knuckle Fighting Championship

 On 22 January 2020, news surfaced that Alves had signed a three-fight contract with Bare Knuckle Fighting Championship.
 He was expected to make his promotional debut against Phil Baroni, however Baroni was removed from the card as the organization could not reach him in timely fashion.
 Instead, he made his promotional debut against former contender from The Ultimate Fighter, Julian Lane, at BKFC 12 in Daytona Beach, FL on 11 September 2020 Alves won the fight by split decision.

 BKFC Middleweight Champion

-Alves then faced Ulysses Diaz for the inaugural middleweight championship at BKFC 18.
+Alves then faced Ulysses Diaz for the inaugural middleweight championship at BKFC 18 on 26 June 2021.
 He claimed the championship via technical knockout after the ringside doctor stopped the bout after the third round.

+His contract with BKFC expired on 12 May 2022, so he was stripped of the BKFC Middleweight Championship.

+Alves faced "King of Violence" champion Mike Perry in the main event at BKFC Knucklemania IV on 27 April 2024, in Los Angeles.
+He lost in the first round by knockout.
+Alves announced his retirement from combat sports at the post-fight press conference.

 Personal life

-Aside from his mixed martial arts athlete and coach careers, Alves is currently in the process of becoming a police officer in Florida.
+Aside from his mixed martial arts athlete and coach careers, Alves was in the process of becoming a police officer in Florida.
+However, there are no plans to become a police officer as he will focus on his coaching at American Top Team and being a director for an online training platform called Life Training.